rwilson504/Blogger/auto-gpt-azure-openai/autogpt-azure-openai.md

    - Copy the `azure.yaml.template` file to `C:\Auto-GPT` rename it to `azure.yaml` we will adjust it later according to our Azure OpenAI service details.
    - Create a `docker.compose.yml` file in `C:\Auto-GPT` using the Docker setup template from the AutoGPT documentation.
 Add the following line to the volumes section to prevent the `app/azure.yaml` file not found error:

+     Volume Sample:
      ```yaml
      volumes:
        - ./azure.yaml:/app/azure.yaml
+     ```

+     Entire docker-compose:
+     ```yaml
+      version: "3.9"
+      services:
+        auto-gpt:
+          image: significantgravitas/auto-gpt
+          env_file:
+            - .env
+          ports:
+            - "8000:8000"  # remove this if you just want to run a single agent in TTY mode
+          profiles: ["exclude-from-up"]
+          volumes:
+            - ./data:/app/data
+            ## allow auto-gpt to write logs to disk
+            - ./logs:/app/logs
+            ## allow auto-gpt to read the azure yaml file
+            - ./azure.yaml:/app/azure.yaml
+            ## uncomment following lines if you want to make use of these files
+            ## you must have them existing in the same folder as this docker-compose.yml
+            #- type: bind
+            #  source: ./ai_settings.yaml
+            #  target: /app/ai_settings.yaml
+            #- type: bind
+            #  source: ./prompt_settings.yaml
+            #  target: /app/prompt_settings.yaml
      ```

 ### Azure AI Models Deployment